pomsky-lang/website/content/docs/appendix/comparison.md

 <sup>\*</sup>All languages can match a code point with the dot, if multiline mode is enabled in the
 regex engine.

+<sup>\*\*</sup>Pomsky can currently

+- optimize repetitions
-<sup>\*\*</sup>Pomsky can currently optimize repetitions, remove redundant or empty groups and deduplicate code points in character sets.
+- remove redundant or empty groups
+- in character sets, deduplicate code points and merge overlapping ranges
+- merge single-character alternations into character sets

 More optimizations are planned.

 ## Tooling